phoban01/cue-flux-controller/README.md

 The cue-controller is **heavily** based on the codebase for [kustomize-controller](https://github.com/fluxcd/kustomize-controller) and will aim for feature parity insofar as it makes sense to do so.

 Use cases:
-- GitOps Kubernetes resources using pure CUE, CUE+yaml or Yaml alone
+- GitOps Kubernetes resources using pure CUE, CUE+yaml or yaml alone
-- Validate CUE or Yaml using CUE policies
+- Validate CUE or yaml with policies written in CUE
 - Manage applications and infrastructure using modules & packages
 - Single policy language to rule them all: write policy for local development, CI and last-mile in CUE